 You can automate the Jobs by scheduling them.
-I recommend using a cronjob for this.
-If your server doesn't support that, concrete5 will trigger the Job automatically when a visitor comes to your website.
-However, this will result in very slow loading times for this visitor!
-Therefore a crob job is the way to go.
+I recommend using a cron job for this.
+If your server doesn't support that, concrete5 can trigger the Job automatically when a someone visits your website.

 If you want to set up a cron job but you don't know how to, either ask your System Administrator or ask Google: https://stackoverflow.com/questions/22358382/execute-php-script-in-cron-job

 If you want to read more about Queuable Jobs, please read the concrete5 documentation pages: http://documentation.concrete5.org/developers/jobs/creating-and-scheduling-a-queueable-job